HafizSoftDev/BattleShipGame/README.md

 # BattleShipGame
  A Java Console Application of a Battle Ship Game.
-Project was undertaken to practice mutli-dimensional array.
+Project was undertaken to practice mutli-dimensional array; 2D array.